-If you want your blog to flourish and be looked upon as the go to resource for your industry, then it is critical that you follow and act on these steps over the next 30 days.
+If you want your blog to flourish and be considered the go-to resource for your industry, it is critical that you follow these steps over the next 30 days.

-No matter how tempting it maybe, you don’t want to launch your blog too early.
-You have to cover the basics by making sure you have an about and contact page as well as a decent looking design.
-Your design doesn’t have to be perfect or unique, you could just use a free WordPress theme.
+No matter how tempting it may be, you don’t want to launch your blog too early.
+Make sure you have covered the basics, such as having an about and contact pages, as well as a decent looking design.
+Your design doesn’t have to be unique—you can just use a free WordPress theme.

 Day 2: Pick a topic and stick with it

 Even though it’s your blog and you can write on whatever you want, you have to pick a topic and stick with it.
-Although there is nothing stopping you from doing whatever you want, your blog will be much more popular if you stick with 1 topic.
+Your blog will be much more popular if you stick with one topic.

 Day 3: Be consistent

-If you have a lot to say and a ton of time, then blog daily.
+If you have a lot to say and a ton of time, blog daily.
 If you don’t have much time on your hands or much to say, blog once a week.
-Once you figure out how often you are going to blog, stick with it and be consistent.
+Once you figure out how often you are going to blog, stick with it.
 The biggest way to lose your audience is inconsistency.

 If you don’t believe me, just take a look at Quick Sprout.
-During the beginning of the year I use to blog weekly and my blog was getting roughly 100,000 visitors a month.
+During the beginning of the year, I used to blog weekly, and my blog was getting roughly 100,000 visitors a month.
 Now my blog is only getting 60,000 visitors a month because during the second quarter of this year, I was averaging 1 to 2 blog posts a month.

 Day 4: No man is an island

 Now that your blog is a few days old, you should start seeing some comments.
-Although it is only a standard practice to read every comment on your blog, you should make an effort to respond to every commentor.
+Although standard practice only dictates that you read every comment on your blog, you should also make an effort to respond to each and every commentator.

-If you don’t, some of your commentors may feel like you are ignoring them.
-Responding to every commentor will help you build a loyal following, which will help build up your traffic in the long run.
+If you don’t, some of your commentators may feel like you are ignoring them.
+Responding to every commentator will help you build a loyal following, which will help build up your traffic in the long run.

 This is the main tactic I have used to help build up Quick Sprout.